AaronSadler687/Portfolio/README.md

 ASM Project 1:
 Goals: To demonstrate basic understanding of x86_64 assembly language usage, and creating a basic function, loop, and working with an array within it.

+HTML Project 1:
+Goals: To demonstrate basic understaning of CSS and HTML.
+The website provided, is meant to be a clean and easy to navigate website discussing the various locations and attractions of singapore.